pratikkoirala/Github-Repo-Finder/README.md

 - [X] Table rows for search results should be dynamic height according to the content height.
 - [X] Custom cells should have the proper Auto Layout constraints.
+- [X] User can filter their search by minimum number of stars

 ## Video Walkthrough